Yi script: Yi in pinyin

+Only the Northern Yi (Nuosu) language spoken in Sichuan is currently standardized and officialized using the modern Yi syllabary.
+The syllabary may be used as well for other Lolo languages elsewhere in China, notably for the Hani (Southern Yi) dialect spoken in Yunnan Province, where it is used on some public displays (along with romanizations or Han transcriptions), but their Pinyin romanization uses a different system, based on Chinese Pinyin, which may offer additional phonetic distinctions that are still not representable in the standard Yi syllabary.

-The expanded pinyin letters used to write Yi are:
+The expanded Sichuan Yi Pinyin letters used to write Nuosu (Northern Yi) in Sichuan Province are:

 Consonants

 The consonant series are tenuis stop, aspirate, voiced, prenasalized, voiceless nasal, voiced nasal, voiceless fricative, voiced fricative, respectively.
 In addition, hl, l are laterals, and hx is [h]. v, w, ss, r, y are the voiced fricatives.
 With stops and affricates (as well as s), voicing is shown by doubling the letter.